Last updated: April 24, 2026

 Changes to This Policy

 If this privacy policy is updated, the changes will be reflected on this page with an updated date.
-Because the extension collects no data, material changes are unlikely.
+Because the extension keeps data processing local-only and stores only a small optional preference object, material privacy changes are expected to be rare.

 Contact